-While this earlier analysis is interesting, it did not directly measure the economic impact of the operational efficiency tradeoffs.
-We provide a direct measure with the aid of the revenues shown in Table 2.
+Presumably, the operational efficiency changes summarized in Table 1 were a rational response to the available technology for increasing production efficiency and the economic incentives for production of ethanol and corn oil versus DDGS.
+We provide a direct measure the economic impact of the operational efficiency tradeoffs with the aid of the revenues shown in Table 2.
 Revenues in Panel A are based on the product of annual average prices and observed conversion rates (Table 1) for each year.
-These are the same annual revenue streams estimated in the March 15, 2023 article, except the estimates are updated with 2023.
 Note that we were unable to locate a price series for industrial CO2, and therefore, omit CO2 from the analysis.
 Given the small amounts of CO2 sold into the marketplace this is not a major limitation.
 The row listed for "Total" in Panel A shows the sum of the estimated revenues for ethanol, DDGS, and corn oil.
-Total revenue is estimated to have increased from \$5.53 per bushel processed in 2015 to \$8.51 in 2023, a net gain of \$2.99.
+Total revenue is estimated to have increased from \$5.47 per bushel processed in 2015 to \$6.26 in 2024, a net gain of \$0.79.